exercism/v3/languages/java/exercises/concept/lists/.meta/design.md

 ## Concepts

-- lists: know of the existence of the `List<T>` type; know how a list is different from an array; know how to define a list; know how to add and remove elements from a list; know how to access elements in a list by index; know how to iterate over elements in a list; know some basic list functions (like finding the index of an element in a list).
+- `lists`: know of the existence of the `List<T>` type; know how a list is different from an array; know how to define a list; know how to add and remove elements from a list; know how to access elements in a list by index; know how to iterate over elements in a list; know some basic list functions (like finding the index of an element in a list).
-- generic-types: know what generic types are.
+- `generic-types`: know what generic types are.

 ## Prequisites

-- foreach-loops: know how to use a foreach-loop to iterate over a collection.
+- `foreach-loops`: know how to use a foreach-loop to iterate over a collection.
-- arrays: know of the array collection type and that it has a fixed length.
+- `arrays`: know of the array collection type and that it has a fixed length.
-- interface: know what is the difference between an interface and the implementation of this interface
+- `interface`: know what is the difference between an interface and the implementation of this interface